ToxicEnvelope/XSYS-ransomeware-v2/README.md

-# XSYS-ransomware-v2
+# XSYS-ransomeware-v2

 Any potentially malicious content in this repository is for testing/educational purposes and should be approached with caution.

-Updated version on XSYS-ransomware Project!
+Updated version on XSYS-ransomeware Project!

-XSYS-ransomware-v2 : Ransomware Trojan
+XSYS-ransomeware-v2 : Ransomeware Trojan

-This is a Ransomware Trojan program. this program divided by modules:
+This is a Ransomeware Trojan program. this program divided by modules:

 ---
 ###GUI Module:
 ######(src.main.xsys.ui)
-    Menu.py             -   Responsible for main loop logic and GUI as a Console / teminal application.
+    * Menu.py             -   Responsible for main loop logic and GUI as a Console / teminal application.
 ---
 ###Core Modules:
 ######(src.main.xsys.core)
-    Configurator.py     -   The main configuration module, handle both MenuConfig and CrawlerConfig.
+    * Configurator.py     -   The main configuration module, handle both MenuConfig and CrawlerConfig.
-    XSYS.py             -   The main logic mudule, handle the core functionalities of Crawler and MailSender.
+    * XSYS.py             -   The main logic mudule, handle the core functionalities of Crawler and MailSender.
 ---
 ###Config Modules:
 ######(src.main.xsys.config)